KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 5. Deprecated: Found `"electron-rebuild"` in file `package.json`: Replace it with `@electron/rebuild`
 6. Warning: No LICENSE file.
+7. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-MPRIS2-WebSocket by buxxi](https://github.com/buxxi/MMM-MPRIS2-WebSocket)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-MQTT by ottopaulsen](https://github.com/ottopaulsen/MMM-MQTT)

+1. The branch name is 'master'.
+Consider renaming it to 'main'.
-1. Information: There are updates for 5 dependencie(s):
+2. Information: There are updates for 5 dependencie(s):
    -  eslint                  ^7.23.0  →  ^8.55.0
    -  eslint-config-prettier   ^8.1.0  →   ^9.1.0
    -  eslint-plugin-prettier   ^3.3.1  →   ^5.0.1